spacecatpixel/lokidocs/docs/Wallets/WalletsOverview.md

 - [CLI Commands](../Wallets/CliWallet/WalletCommands.md): Details on different commands within the `loki-wallet-cli`.

 - [CLI Setup - Mac](../Wallets/CliWallet/loki-wallet-cliMacSetup.md): How to setup the `loki-wallet-cli` for the first time on Mac OS.

+- [Restore CLI Wallet from Keys](../Wallets/CliWallet/WalletRestoreKeys.md): How to restore your wallet with spend and view Keys.

+- [Restore CLI Wallet from Seed](../Wallets/CliWallet/WalletRestoreSeed.md): How to restore your wallet with a seed phrase (25 word mnemonic seed).

 - [2 of 2 - Multisignature Setup](../Wallets/CliWallet/2of2Multisig.md): [Multisig](../Wallets/Multisigniture.md) feature allows you to sign a transaction with more than one private key.
 Funds protected with multisig can only be spent by signing with 2-of-2 keys.